metatablecat/vmbridge/README.md

 * Make the command bar able to reach it
 * Ensure there are no clashes with other copies of this module

+**I recommend building your plugins this way so the user doesn't need to install two plugins, the plugin itself is just used mostly to make it easier to develop with this**

 # Warnings

 Do not return functions or metatable tables inside your module code, functions are not allowed and tables can have unintended behaviour.